SiddyHub/DaprDataManagement/README.md

 **2. Secrets Management**

-     The Dapr .NET SDK also features a .NET configuration provider.
-It loads specified secrets into the underlying [.NET configuration API](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).
+     The Dapr .Net SDK features a .Net Configuration Provider.
+It loads specified secrets into underlying [.Net Configuration API](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).

      Our application can then reference secrets from the IConfiguration dictionary that is registered in ASP.NET Core dependency injection.

-     The secrets configuration provider is available from the [Dapr.Extensions.Configuration](https://www.nuget.org/packages/Dapr.Extensions.Configuration) NuGet package.
+     The secrets configuration provider is available from the [Dapr.Extensions.Configuration](https://www.nuget.org/packages/Dapr.Extensions.Configuration) Nuget package.
      The provider can be registered in the `Program.cs` of an ASP.NET Web API application.

      We use the secrets configuration provider to load our Cosmos DB Endpoint, Key and DatabaseName from `secrets.json` file, like below: